Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

-checklist and kids' activity book, and share them with everyone in your household so they are aware of their role in window safety.
-Our hope is that these lessons will last a lifetime.
+Print out the window safety brochure, checklist and kids' activity book and share them with family members so they are aware of their role in window safety.

-While April 3-9 is officially Window Safety Week this year, we encourage you to practice window safety year-round.
+Window Safety Week is in April, but we encourage you to practice window safety year-round.
 Lives depend on it.

 Get the whole family involved with window safety by sharing this fun activity book with your children.

-You whisper a promise to your child, "I'll always keep you safe."
-But it takes more than promises; it takes planning.
+You promise your child, "I'll always keep you safe."
+But it takes more than promises.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.